 CHURCH LOAN FUND

 The General Assembly has established a loan fund for church site and building development whereby low-interest financing is available to mission churches and other churches in need on a revolving capitalization basis.
 After reviewing the Criteria and Process information below, click here for the Church Loan Fund Application.
-Fill out and return via email or print and mail to:
+The Application is a fillable pdf file; you must save to your computer before completing or your information will not be saved in the document.
+Return completed Application via email or print and mail to:

 EPC Office of the General Assembly